danekjiri/Projects/README.md

 2. **Some Python3 and C# puzzles**:

->A couple of small puzzles solves using Python3 and its libraries mainly wiht bash.
+>A couple of small puzzles solves using Python3 and its libraries mainly with bash.

 3. **Recreated local multiplayer game of Bomberman**: